 Also, while the purpose of our Farmageddon events is clearly to raise funds for our Guild Trader and help stock up our Raffles and Auctions with the best prizes, it also offers members a great opportunity to come together, have a fun time, and learn different tips and tricks from one another.

 Full transparency here: our main goal with Farmageddon has never been just to raise funds for the guild – it’s to teach our members how to make more gold!
 We have a lot of experienced players who come to these events every single week, some of whom regularly generate more than 100,000g per hour – and at the end of the day, it benefits us, as the Guild, to help you figure out how to improve your sales and grow your wealth.
 Maybe you’re only farming for the guild for one hour a week – but the hope is that once you’ve learned to go from farming 25,000g/hour to 75,000g/hour, you’ll be selling a lot more for your own benefit through the Guild Store, which obviously directly benefits you, but also improves the reputation of Ska’vyn as the premier destination for buying and selling goods.
 Everybody wins!

 A) Fantastic question!
 The answer is pretty simple – we use third-party addons.
 As far as tracking the values goes, we run a program that parses every item a person sends in, assigns it a value based on the Guild’s Master Merchant data, and then spits out a single, final value.
 That’s your score.
 It’s a fully automated process – so there’s no need to worry about human error or favoritism.
 The value of what you send in is what determines your score.

-A) Farmageddons generally happen at least once per week, often twice.
+A) Farmageddons generally happen about two times per week, depending on officer availability.
 The schedule of when the next Farmageddon will occur can be found in the Message of the Day in-game.